NECR

-NECR (North East Community Radio) was a broadcast radio station based in Kintore, Aberdeenshire, Scotland.
-NECR was awarded an Independent Local Radio Licence in 1993 and started broadcasting in 1994.
-The station was totally independent radio station and was accountable to a small local board of directors.
+NECR (short for North East Community Radio) was a broadcast radio station based in Kintore, Aberdeenshire, Scotland.
+NECR was awarded an Independent Local Radio Licence in 1993 and started broadcasting in June 1994.
+The station was a totally independent radio station and was accountable to a small local board of directors.
 NECR broadcast from a studio on School Road in Kintore (8 mi north west of Aberdeen).
 The studio was referred to on air and in the address as "the very nice shed" or "the shed".
 NECR served an area of some 7000 sqmi in the North East of Scotland.

 The station announced on air that it would be closing at midnight on 15 August 2018 as a result of difficult trading conditions.

 Frequencies

 The frequencies were 102.1 in Aberdeen and the surrounding areas NECR also broadcast online via its own website.
-The station was received in North East Scotland on 97.1FM, 101.9FM, 102.6FM, 103.2FM and 106.4FM depending on location and was also available on DAB from the Aberdeen Multiplex, however the stream was 64kbps mono only.
+The station was received in North East Scotland on 97.1FM, 101.9FM, 102.6FM, 103.2FM and 106.4FM depending on location and was also available on DAB from the Aberdeen Multiplex, however the stream was 64 kbps mono only.

 Programming

 The daily programming included The Breakfast Show, The Mid Morning/Early Afternoon Show, The Afternoon Show, and Drivetime.
-Competitions regularly feature including The Brekky Brainteaser, Guess the Intro and The Afternoon Quiz.
+Competitions regularly featured including The Brekky Brainteaser, Guess the Intro and The Afternoon Quiz.
 The programmes were presented in an informal rolling format and all programmes were conducted live.